Samuelpillai/IoT-airquality-pipeline/README.md

-# 🌫️ IoT Air Quality Prediction Pipeline – CSC8112 Coursework
+# 🌫️ IoT Air Quality Prediction Pipeline

 This project demonstrates the design and deployment of a full IoT data processing pipeline across **Azure-based Edge and Cloud VMs** using **Docker, MQTT (EMQX), RabbitMQ**, and a time-series **machine learning predictor** for PM2.5 air quality data.